COORDINATORS...

 Payment is due on the day of the wedding.
 Some of

 the wedding coordinators will include my fee in with their package.
+I generally do not attend rehearsals.

 |